Double Asteroid Redirection Test: Target asteroid

 The mission's target was Dimorphos in 65803 Didymos system, a binary asteroid system in which one asteroid is orbited by a smaller one.
 The primary asteroid (Didymos A) is about 780 m in diameter; the asteroid moon Dimorphos (Didymos B) is about 160 m in diameter in an orbit about 1 km from the primary.
 The mass of the Didymos system is estimated at 528 billion kg, with Dimorphos comprising 4.8 billion kg of that total.
 Choosing a binary asteroid system is advantageous because changes to Dimorphos's velocity can be measured by observing when Dimorphos subsequently passes in front of its companion, causing a dip in light that can be seen by Earth telescopes.
-Dimorphos was also chosen due to its appropriate size; it is in the size range of asteroids that one would want to deflect, were it on a collision course with Earth.
+Dimorphos was also chosen due to its appropriate size; it is in the size range of asteroids that one would want to deflect, were they on a collision course with Earth.
 In addition, the binary system was relatively close to the Earth in 2022, at about 7 e6mi.
 The Didymos system is not an Earth-crossing asteroid, and there is no possibility that the deflection experiment could create an impact hazard.
 On 4 October 2022, Didymos made an Earth approach of 10.6 e6km.